-Operators are required to obtain and maintain the following during the Second Pilot Program:
+Operators are required to obtain and maintain the following during their operations in the Program:

 - A. Valid Insurance and Indemnification Agreement with the City of Santa Monica as set forth in Exhibit A - B. Valid Operators permit

 3.7 User Release